Tablets, Capsules, Liquids: Polypharmacy and the Elderly

 Polypharmacy in the Elderly

 Aging.
 One of life’s inevitabilities that some people embrace and others fight.
 Regardless of one’s attitude, getting older is a certainty.
 Becoming “elderly” is someone who is at least 65 years old, by most definitions.
-However, many of these people do not require geriatric care until they are 70, 75 or even 80 years old.1 EMS professionals assess and treat many patients in this age range daily, partially due to the longevity of the Baby Boomer generation – individuals born between 1946 and 1964.
-Keep in mind that aging is a unique process.
-A 75-year-old with multiple ailments and the same-aged healthy patient metabolize drugs differently.
+However, many of these people do not require geriatric care until they are 70, 75, or even 80 years old.

 Polypharmacy

-Polypharmacy (commonly defined as taking more than 5-10 drugs per day2) is essentially a geriatric issue.
+Polypharmacy (commonly defined as taking more than 5-10 drugs per day) is essentially a geriatric issue.
 Elderly patients are generally sicker and require more medical therapy than younger patients, taking multiple medications for a myriad of medical problems.
 Consider the following cases:

 • 80-year-old male